rachlllg/rachlllg.github.io/docs/_projects/2024-Pixelate_Images_and_Cluster_Colors_using_KMeans.markdown

 <!-- CONCLUSION -->
 <div class='mt-5 mb-5' id='conclusion'>
   <h3 class='mb-3'><u>CONCLUSION</u></h3>
   <p>That's it for this project, I had a lot of fun working on it and will certainly be using the code in my crochet projects.
-The color could definitely be optimized, which I will work on next!</p>
+The code could definitely be optimized, especially since the code is currently processing the grids sequentially, but perhaps there is a way to better parallelize the process, which I will work on next!</p>
 </div>